huggingface/blog/deploy-deepfloydif-using-bentoml.md

 Hugging Face provides a Hub platform that allows you to upload, share, and deploy your models with ease.
 It saves developers the time and computational resources required to train models from scratch.
 However, deploying models in a real-world production environment or in a cloud-native way can still present challenges.

 This is where BentoML comes into the picture.
 BentoML is an open-source platform for machine learning model serving and deployment.
-It is a unified framework for building, shipping, and scaling production-ready AI applications incorporating traditional ML models, pre-trained AI models, Generative models, and Large Language Models.
+It is a unified framework for building, shipping, and scaling production-ready AI applications incorporating traditional, pre-trained, and generative models as well as Large Language Models.
 Here is how you use the BentoML framework from a high-level perspective:

 1. **Define a model**: Before you can use BentoML, you need a machine learning model (or multiple models).
 This model can be trained using a machine learning library such as TensorFlow and PyTorch.
 2. **Save the model**: Once you have a trained model, save it to the BentoML local Model Store, which is used for managing all your trained models locally as well as accessing them for serving.